dexterbt1/MooseX-DataMapper/README.markdown

 * Order-by / Group-By
 * Lazy-loaded fields
 * Joins
-* Many-To-Many
+* Many-To-Many, Cyclic References
 * Inheritance
 * Eager-loading
-* ... and probably lot more that needs to be addressed
+* ... and lot more that needs to be addressed

 Requirements